vcccaat/recipe-app/documents/contribution.md

 - Wrote the rationale for the scenarios.
 - Drafted sketches of the design and discussed with the team.
 - Reworked the value propositions based on the feedback.
+- Proofread the documents and corrected the grammar errors.